Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

 That's it! **We've completed part 1 of this series.** In the next post we're going to see how to extract that `NavigationLink`  from `MasterView` and put it in a new Coordinator.
 We'll have to modify our current base Coordinator protocol, and we're going to see how to easily change from a navigation push to a modal presentation without touching the view, are you going to miss it? **Then head over to part 2!**

-**Here's the link to the next part of the series (part 2)**: [https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2)
+**Go now to the next part of the series (part 2)!**: [https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2)

 Thank you for reading, I hope you liked it.